Join the maternity & family research panel

 read

-Maternity and family researchers really benefit from talking to parents in pregnancy, during maternity leave and throughout early family life.
+Maternity and family researchers really benefit from talking with parents in pregnancy, during maternity leave and throughout early family life.
+You can share your experience and perspective to help shape research ideas and projects.

 I work with researchers on projects covering a range of topics.
 Recent research projects have included: